PeopleWatching

-The show's voice cast includes Natalia Bushnik, Frank Phillips, Hannan Younis, Jon Blair, Bracken Burns, Andrew Knobbs, Ermina Perez, Frederick Gietz, Kate Conway and Chantale Renee.
+Produced by Geoff Lapaire, Cutting Class Media and Lakeside Animation.
+The show's voice cast includes Natalia Bushnik, Hannan Younis, Jon Blair, Bracken Burns, Ermina Perez, Frederick Gietz, Kate Conway, Andy Hull, Jonathan Langdon and Chantale Renee.
+Season 3 (2025) includes the talent of rising actor, Harrison Browne.

 The series was distributed in the United States on Cracked.com, and in Canada on CBC Gem.

 The series won the Canadian Screen Award for Best Original Digital Program or Series, Fiction at the 6th Canadian Screen Awards in 2018.
 In the same year, Hannan Younis received a nomination for Best Actress in a Web Program or Series.
 At the 7th Canadian Screen Awards in 2019, Rowntree was nominated for Best Writing in a Web Program or Series.